STREAM Stage 1

 The evaluation of a standardised treatment regimen of anti-tuberculosis drugs for patients with MDR-TB

-Can we shorten the duration of treatment and improve outcomes for patients suffering with MDR-TB (Multi-drug resistant Tuberculosis)?
+Can we shorten the duration of treatment and improve outcomes in patients with MDR-TB?

-Tuberculosis (TB) is a common, infectious, bacterial disease that is spread when an infected person transmits their saliva through the air by coughing or sneezing.
+Tuberculosis (TB) is a common, infectious, bacterial disease that is spread when an infected person transmits tubercle bacilli through the air by coughing or sneezing.
 Despite the availability and effectiveness of affordable six-month treatments for tuberculosis (TB), the worldwide control of this disease is currently being impacted by the emergence of multidrug resistant TB (MDR-TB).

 MDR-TB is much more difficult to treat than TB strains that are sensitive to the commonly used drugs.
-Currently the standard treatments for MDR-TB can last as long as 24 months with a success rate of no more than 50%.
+Currently the standard treatments for MDR-TB can last as long as 24 months with a world-wide success rate of no more than about 55%.
 With an approximately 500,000 new cases every year there is an urgent need to develop shorter and more effective treatments.

 Type of study